Kabulasoke Solar Power Station: Developers and funding

-Owned by The Xsabo Group, which is in turn owned by Dr. David Alobo, a Ugandan resident in Germany who also serves as CEO/Managing Director of Xsabo Power Limited and of The Xsabo Group as a whole, the Pilot Solar Power Plant in Kabulasoke was developed by MSS Xsabo Power Limited as the corresponding special purpose vehicle of The Xsabo Group, the same entity that is developing the 20 megawatts Nkonge Solar Power Station, in Mubende District, whose commissioning is expected on 31 March 2023 ahead of the anticipated commissioning of the Xsabo Lira Solarline in Northern Uganda, a unique trendsetting public private partnership with the Local Provincial Government, with a capacity of 50MW, on 31 December 2024.
+Owned by The Xsabo Group, which is in turn owned by Dr. David Alobo, a Ugandan resident in Germany who is CEO/Managing Director of Xsabo Power Limited and of The Xsabo Group as a whole, the pilot solar power plant in Kabulasoke was developed by Xsabo Power Limited as the corresponding special purpose vehicle of The Xsabo Group, the same entity that is developing the 20 megawatts Nkonge Solar Power Station, in Mubende District, whose commissioning is expected on 31 March 2023 ahead of the anticipated commissioning of the Xsabo Lira Solarline in Northern Uganda, a unique trendsetting public private partnership with the Local Provincial Government, with a capacity of 50MW, on 31 December 2024.

 Timeline

 Construction was planned to begin in August 2016 and commissioning was planned for December 2016.

-Due to unexpected delays, laying of the solar panels only began in September 2018, with Uganda’s Vice President Edward Kiwanuka Ssekandi laying the first module.
+Due to unexpected delays, laying of the solar panels only began in September 2018, with Uganda's Vice President Edward Kiwanuka Ssekandi laying the first module.
 Commercial and technical commissioning took place on 30 December 2018.

-President Yoweri Kaguta Museveni of Uganda ceremonially commissioned the power station on 9 January 2019 in the presence of Uganda’s Vice President Edward Kiwanuka Ssekandi, the Patron of The Xsabo Group’s 150MW Solar project, as well as Engineer Simon D'Ujanga, the State Minister for Energy, Lt.
+President Yoweri Kaguta Museveni of Uganda ceremonially commissioned the power station on 9 January 2019 in the presence of Uganda's Vice President Edward Kiwanuka Ssekandi, the Patron of The Xsabo Group's 150MW Solar project, as well as Engineer Simon D'Ujanga, the State Minister for Energy, Lt.
 Gen. Charles Angina, former Deputy Chief of Defence Forces of the Republic of Uganda and now Deputy Chief Coordinator of the Presidential Initiative “Operation Wealth Creation,” and Richard S. Apire, Chairman of the Electricity Regulatory Authority (ERA) among other dignitaries.